Rijksmuseum

 Refinement on Search & Filter

-1/4 Mobile overview of Studio tools, ensuring parity in creative functionality while adapting interaction patterns for smaller screens.
+1/4 Mobile overview of tools, ensuring parity in creative functionality while adapting interaction patterns for smaller screens.

 1/4